World Vision provides emergency essentials to 2,000 families in Albay

-As of February 3, some 21,723 families are affected, 18,231 of whom are in 69 evacuation centres, according to the National Disaster Risk Reduction and Management Council (NDRRMC).
+As of February 3, some 21,723 families are affected, 18,231 of whom are in 69 evacuation centers, according to the National Disaster Risk Reduction and Management Council (NDRRMC).
 Mayon volcano is still on Alert level 4, which means that a hazardous eruption of the volcano is anticipated.
 The Mayon seismic monitoring network recorded 117 volcanic earthquakes and 10 tremor events.
 Ashfall also continues to threaten the affected families, especially the children who are vulnerable to respiratory diseases.

 “Our team will continue distributing emergency essentials.
 We continue to urge partners and donors to stand with us in these relief efforts,” says Rommel Fuerte, World Vision’s National Director.
 World Vision, in the next days, will distribute drinking water and facial masks.
 World Vision/February 2, 2018